Checkmk/ansible-collection-checkmk.general/docs/rulesets_lookup.rst

         <div class="ansible-option-cell">

-      URL of the Checkmk server
+      URL of the Checkmk server.

       .. raw:: html